HOW TO SIMPLIFY YOUR WARDROBE

 My wardrobe works for me without me really thinking about it.
 I can reach in knowing that, whether it’s walking the dog or going to work or out for dinner, I’ll have something to throw on that matches the occasion.
 This means much less stress and a whole lot more ease and fun for me!

-If you’ve got too many clothes stuffed in your closet, you have lots of pieces but still have difficulty finding a complete outfit, you’d like to look and feel good with less stress and in less time, then streamlining your wardrobe can help.
+If you’ve got too many clothes stuffed in your closet, you have lots of pieces but still have difficulty finding a complete outfit, you’d like to look and FEEL good with less stress and in less time, then being ruthless with your clothes, or at least simplifying your wardrobe can help.
 Read on for some helpful tips to simplify your wardrobe…

 HOW TO SIMPLIFY YOUR WARDROBE